-Services, expenses or supplies for abortion (except when necessary to prevent a serious health risk to the woman or as required by applicable laws).
+Services, expenses or supplies for abortion (except in cases of rape or incest, or when the life of the woman would be endangered).

 Services or expenses for acupuncture, biofeedback, behavioral modification and other forms of self-care or self-help training.